-The program is designed to be ﬂexible, and to allow students the opportunity to pursue their own particular East Asia-related interests, whether broad-ranging or relatively focused, within the guidelines of the RSEA requirements.
-In the normal two-year program of study, students will take a total of 16 half-courses, and some students may choose to take some of their courses in subjects related to their academic interests but outside the East Asian studies field.
+The Regional Studies - East Asia (RSEA) program is designed to be ﬂexible, and to allow students the opportunity to pursue their own particular East Asia-related interests, whether wide-ranging or relatively focused, within the guidelines of the RSEA requirements.

 To receive the A.M. in Regional Studies—East Asia, a student must satisfy the requirements established by GSAS for all master's degree candidates as well as those additionally determined by the RSEA Committee.

-- Residence RSEA is normally a two-year program.
-Students should register and pay tuition for at least one year as a full-time student (a minimum GSAS requirement).
+- Residence: RSEA is designed to be a two-year program.
+Students register and pay tuition as a full-time student for two academic years (or for at least one year, the minimum GSAS requirement).

-- Courses Ordinarily, satisfactorily complete 16 courses (of 4 credits each) of instruction, of which a minimum of eight courses must satisfy the RSEA course requirements, as defined by the Committee.
+- Courses: Ordinarily, students must satisfactorily complete 16 courses (4 credits each) of instruction, of which at least eight courses must satisfy the RSEA course requirements, as defined by the Committee.

-- Language Achieve proficiency in an East Asian language at least to the level of a completed third-year Harvard language course or the equivalent.
+- Language: Students must achieve proficiency in an East Asian language at least to the level of a completed third-year Harvard language course or the equivalent.

-- Thesis Submit an approved thesis that meets the RSEA Committee’s standards for a master’s thesis.
+- Thesis: Students must also submit an approved thesis that meets the RSEA Committee’s standards for a master’s thesis.